luciemartin8/longstaffschwartzmethod/README.md

 # longstaffschwartzmethod
-Active Project of aiming to implement the LSM for American Options Pricing in Python
+In Progress- Project of aiming to implement the LSM for American Options Pricing in Python